 Back by popular demand, we offer the chance to combine a memorable coach holiday with a leisurely look at some of Scotland’s finest scenery by rail.
-We include journey’s on board the “Kyle of Lochalsh”, the “Highland Lines” and a ride on the “Road to the Isles”, described as one of the greatest railway journeys of the world with outstanding scenery all the way.
+We include journey’s on board the “Kyle of Lochalsh”, the “Highland Lines” and a ride on the “Road to the Isles”, described as one of the greatest railway journeys of the world with outstanding scenery all the way plus a cruise on famous Loch Ness.
+Based at the Highlander Hotel in the Highlands village of Newtonmore, this is a tour not to be missed!

 Saturday Our door to door service takes you to the waiting coach for the drive north from our home area through North Yorkshire to our overnight hotel close to the Scottish border arriving late afternoon.

 Sunday Superb Scottish scenery today as we head north to the Highlands, through Lockerbie to Glasgow.
 We then travel through rolling Perthshire countryside passing beautiful Stirling and Perth, where we are able to spend time for lunch.
-Along the Tay Valley to Pitlochry where we make a visit to the shores of Loch Tummel to take in the celebrated ‘Queen’s View’ then on through the Spey Valley beside the rugged Cairngorm Mountains to reach Kinguisse and our holiday hotel, the Duke of Gordon.
+Along the Tay Valley to Pitlochry where we make a visit to the shores of Loch Tummel to take in the celebrated ‘Queen’s View’ then on through the Spey Valley beside the rugged Cairngorm Mountains to reach Newtonmore and our holiday hotel, The Highander.

 Monday This morning we make our way through Aviemore, where we make a short break, before heading into the beautiful Glenmore Forest Park on our way to Cairngorms.
 Twice the size of the Lake District, the Cairngorms National Park has more mountains, forest paths, rivers, lochs and wildlife hotspots than you can possibly imagine.
 Here we have the opportunity, weather permitting, to take a ride on the fantastic Cairngorm Mountain Railway, taking us to the top in just 8 minutes.
 Why not have a delicious lunch in the Panoramic Restaurant and admire the superb views?
 This afternoon we ride on the Strathspey Railway from Aviemore to Boat of Garten and Broomhill, or ‘Glenbogle’ as views of the hit BBC series Monarch of the Glen may recognise it as.
 As well as some spectacular views of the mountains, you will also be treated to scenes of heather fields, moors, forestry and more as you travel along the River Spey.

-Saturday After breakfast, we are homeward bound.
-Travelling along the motorway, we head south through England making a lunch stop during our journey.
+Saturday Homeward bound, we make a stop in Gretna Green then over the border and south through England to historic Richmond where we make a stop for lunch.
 This afternoon we return to our home area and waiting taxis arriving early evening.

 Fenn Holidays Ltd, Whittlesey Road, March, Cambridgeshire PE15 0AG